gzhoubioinf/Chemical_genomics_kp/README.md

 ---
 ### Configuration
-Update `config/config.yaml` with correct paths
+- Update `config/config.yaml` with correct paths
+- Update the config path in `app/main.py`

 ## Addition of more trained models
 Possible by creating a new sub-folder in the ML Algorithm folder (e.g. Models/XGBoost/new trained condition)